leonstel/leonstel.github.io/blogs/gmap2.md

 *Google maps infrastructure*
 Google maps is the most used frontend mapping library I believe.
-The world would end up in ruins without it, climate change is child's play compared to this.
+The world would end up in ruins without it, climate change is child's play compared to not having google maps.

 *js*